 You've been hurt in a car accident.
 It's a confusing time, and you may have questions about what comes next.
-The Houston lawyers at Tracey & Fox can help answer your questions so you can move forward.
+The Houston lawyers at Tracey Fox & Walters can help answer your questions so you can move forward.
 We can also help you take legal action against the person whose negligence caused your accident.

 Here are some examples of questions clients have asked us following an accident.
 To review the details of your case with an experienced Houston car accident attorney, contact us to schedule a free case evaluation.